 Anaerobic means "without oxygen".
 During anaerobic work, involving maximum effort, the body is working so hard that the demands for oxygen and fuel exceed the rate of supply and the muscles have to rely on the stored reserves of fuel.
 In this case waste products accumulate, the chief one being lactic acid.

 The muscles, being starved of oxygen, take the body into a state known as oxygen debt.
 The body's stored fuel soon runs out and activity ceases - painfully.
 This point is often measured as the lactic threshold or anaerobic threshold or onset of blood lactate accumulation (OBLA).
 Activity cannot be resumed until the lactic acid is removed and the oxygen debt repaid.

-Fortunately the body can resume limited activity after even only a small proportion of the oxygen debt has been repaid.
+Fortunately the body can resume limited activity fairly quickly.
 Since lactic acid is produced, the correct term for this pathway is lactic anaerobic energy pathway.
 The lactic anaerobic pathway is the one in which the body is working anaerobically but without the production of lactic acid.
 This pathway can exist only so long as the fuel actually stored in the muscle lasts, approximately 4 seconds at maximum effort.